kdandy1/Cocai/README.md

     ))
 ```

-In the snippet above, we are reading the API key from the environment variable `TAVILY_API_KEY`.
+**Secret management.** In the snippet above, we are reading the API key from the environment variable `TAVILY_API_KEY`.
 "Does it mean I have to supply that env var every time I run the script, or do I have to add it into my `.profile` script?", you may ask.
 No, you don't have to!
 Here's a lesser-known side effect of using Chainlit: It automatically reads the environment variables from a `.env` file in the project root, thanks to [its usage][iu] of the [`python-dotenv`][pde] package.
 The more you know.

 [lh]: https://llamahub.ai/
 [iu]: https://github.com/Chainlit/chainlit/blob/d4eeeb8f8055e1d5f90607f8cfcbf28b89618952/backend/chainlit/__init__.py#L6